Marquette King

-Marquette King Jr. (born October 26, 1988) is an American football punter for the Arlington Renegades of the XFL.
-He played college football at Fort Valley State and was signed by the Oakland Raiders as an undrafted free agent in 2012.
+Marquette King Jr. (born October 26, 1988) is an American professional football punter for the Dallas Renegades of the United Football League (UFL).
+He played college football for the Fort Valley State Wildcats and was signed by the Oakland Raiders of the National Football League (NFL) as an undrafted free agent in 2012.
 King led the NFL in punting yards in 2014.

 Early life

-King was born and raised in Macon, Georgia by his parents, Audrey and Marquette King Sr. He has a younger sister named Jasmine.
-He began punting in high school.
-As a child, he loved football and wanted to become a wide receiver.
+King was born and raised in Macon, Georgia, by his parents Audrey and Marquette King Sr. He has a younger sister named Jasmine.
+He began punting in high school and, as a child, he loved football and wanted to become a wide receiver.
 King practiced after his football practices at Rutland High School and asked teammates to join.
-After having his teammates decline his invitation, he decided to try punting during his free time, challenging himself to see how far he could kick.
-His high school coach soon learned of his ability and named him—in addition to his role as wide receiver—the team's punter.
+After they declined his invitation, he decided to try punting during his free time, challenging himself to see how far he could kick.
+His high school coach soon recognized his talent and named him the team's punter, in addition to his role as a wide receiver.